Why did Grandma's sheets last longer?

 Grandmas sheets

 1. The sheets aren’t actually cotton.
-Firstly, several people have admitted then when they checked, the sheets were actually poly/cotton, especially if purchased in the eighties.
+Firstly, several people have admitted that when they checked, the sheets were actually poly/cotton, especially if purchased in the eighties.
 Secondly, the sheets we've been allowed to examine look to be Irish linen which is legendary for lasting decades compared to cotton.
 However, after decades of wear, Irish linen often feels like beautifully worn cotton.
 As a side note, many have told us their modern French or Belgium linen hasn’t lasted more than a year.
 If that’s you, we’d love to hear from you as we’re exploring linen but obviously want products that last longer than a year.

 2. None of the sheets we’ve examined were fitted sheets.
 So were probably in rotation with other flat sheets.
 We’ll get into this later but sheet rotation is a huge part of why Grandmas sheets lasted longer.